OlinDataVis/launchpad_simulated_drones/README.md

 So all of this stuff is really awesome, but so far we haven't talked very much about what's going on behind the scenes.

 NOTE: This is still in development.
 Explanations coming soon!

+NOTE #2: This project has actually been dropped and explanations are, in fact, not coming soon...
+But hopefully this should help get you started on this path if it's something that interests you!